wso2/docs-is/en/docs/learn/configuring-claims-for-an-identity-provider.md

 !!!
 Note

-    If your considering to define a custom claim dialect, the following configuration should be added to the `<IS_HOME>/repository/conf/deployment.toml` file for that to take effect, otherwise the protocol specific claim dialect such as the OIDC dialect is always picked.
+    To define a custom claim dialect, the configuration given below is required in the `<IS_HOME>/repository/conf/deployment.toml` file of your WSO2 Identity Server.
+Otherwise the protocol-specific claim dialect such as the OIDC dialect is always used.

     ```toml
     [authentication.endpoint]